Nitro-Mannich reaction: Non-Enantioselective Nitro-Mannich Reactions

-Following Anderson’s report, Qian and co-workers described the Ytterbium(III) trifluoromethanesulfonate [Yb(OiPr)3] catalysed nitro-Mannich reaction of N-sulfonyl imines and nitromethane.
+Following Anderson’s report, Qian and co-workers described the ytterbium(III) isopropylate [Yb(OiPr)3] catalysed nitro-Mannich reaction of N-sulfonyl imines and nitromethane.
 Using mild reactions conditions, the β-nitroamines bearing electron-rich and electron-poor aryl substituents were furnished in excellent yields after short reaction times.

 Direct Metal Catalysed Enantioselective Nitro-Mannich Reactions

 The first enantioselective metal catalysed nitro-Mannich reaction was reported by Shibasaki and co-workers in 1999.
-The authors used a binaphthol ligated Yb/K heterobimetallic complex to induce enantiocontrol in the reaction, furnishing β-nitroamines in moderate to good yields with good enantioselectivities.
+The authors used a binaphthol ligated Yb/K heterobimetallic complex (Shibasaki catalyst) to induce enantiocontrol in the reaction, furnishing β-nitroamines in moderate to good yields with good enantioselectivities.
 However, nitromethane was the only nitroalkane that could be used with the heterobimetallic complex and the reactions were very slow (2.5–7 days) even when using a relatively high catalyst loading of 20 mol%.

 Building on the work of Shibasaki, Jørgensen and co-workers reported the asymmetric nitro-Mannich reaction of nitroalkanes and a N-PMP-α-iminoesters.
 Catalysed by Cu(II)-BOX 52 and triethylamine (Et3N), the reaction afforded β-nitro-α-aminoesters in good yields with excellent enantiocontrol (up to 99% ee).
 The reaction tolerates a selection of nitroalkanes but is limited exclusively to N-PMP-α-iminoesters.
 The authors propose that the reaction proceeds via the chair-like transition structure, where both the N-PMP-α-iminoester and the nitronate anion bind to the Cu(II)-BOX complex.

 In 2007, Feng and co-workers reported that CuOTf used in conjunction with the shown chiral N-oxide ligand and DIPEA is an efficient catalytic system for the enantioselective nitro-Mannich reaction of nitromethane with N-sulfonyl imines.
-Combining all of the reagents in THF at –40 °C resulted in the formation of β-nitroamines in excellent yields (up to 99%) and good enantioselectivities for a variety of substituted aryls groups.
+Combining all of the reagents in tetrahydrofuran at –40 °C resulted in the formation of β-nitroamines in excellent yields (up to 99%) and good enantioselectivities for a variety of substituted aryls groups.
 The postulated intermediate complex is similar to the transition structure proposed by Jørgensen and co-workers, where the ligated copper species binds to the N-sulfonyl imine.
 A hydrogen bonding interaction is proposed to exist between the amide NH and the nitronate species.

 Around the same time as the report of Feng, Shibasaki and co-workers reported one of the most successful enantioselective nitro-Mannich reactions, catalysed by the shown Cu/Sm heterobimetallic complex.
 Combining N-Boc protected imines and nitroalkanes resulted in moderate to excellent yields and good to excellent enantioselectivities of the products.
 Interestingly, the nitro-Mannich reaction catalysed by complex affords syn-β-nitroamines, whereas most other enantioselective methodologies favour anti-β-nitroamines.
 The authors later reported an improved version of the protocol and proposed a mechanistic rational to account for the observed syn diastereoselectivity.

-Organocatalysed Enantioselective Nitro-Mannich Reactions
+Organocatalysed enantioselective Nitro-Mannich reactions

 Since the inception of organocatalysis, numerous accounts of organocatalysed enantioselective nitro-Mannich reactions have been reported.
 These include examples using Brønsted base catalysts, Brønsted acid catalysts, bifunctional Brønsted base/H-bond donor catalysts and phase-transfer catalysts.